 - Applicants with projects in the screenwriting phase must be the writer or writer/director on their project.
 If there is a co-writer, director who is not a writer, or producer attached to the project, they must be the co-applicant(s).

-- Applicant and co-applicant must become SFFILM members at the Film Pro level or above prior to SFFILM distributing funds to the project.
+- All grant recipients and co-applicants must become SFFILM members at the Film Fan level or above prior to SFFILM distributing funds to the project.

 - Project must explore current social issues through plot, character, theme, and/or setting.

 - Project must not be a documentary, short film, or series.